Shweta200126/Divvy-Bikes-Usage-Analysis/README.md

 ## Business Goal

-This project analyzes over 100,000 trips from 2019 to understand the different usage patterns of Divvy's two main customer types: "Members" (annual subscribers) and "Casual" riders.
+This project analyzes over 1.5 million trips from 2019 to understand the different usage patterns of Divvy's two main customer types: "Members" (annual subscribers) and "Casual" riders.

 The primary goal was to identify data-driven product and pricing opportunities to increase revenue from casual riders and support the business goal of converting them into members.